Mannarasala Nagaraja Temple In Kerala

 Evening:

-The temple reopens after the break, usually around 5:00 PM.
+The temple reopens after the damage, generally around five:00 PM.

-Note: It’s important to keep in mind that these timings are approximate and subject to change.
-It is advisable to check with the temple authorities or their official website for accurate and up-to-date timings before planning a visit.
+Note: It’s critical to hold in thoughts that those timings are approximate and concern to trade.
+It is recommended to check with the temple authorities or their legitimate website for accurate and up to date timings earlier than making plans a visit.

 Mannarasala Nagaraja Temple In Kerala